-The best maps to use are the Ordnance Survey 1:50,000 Landranger series or, for more accuracy, the 1:25,000 Pathfinder series.
+The best maps to use to locate your bird observations are the Ordnance Survey 1:50,000 Landranger series or, for more accuracy, the 1:25,000 Pathfinder series.
 The latter maps are the best for finding your way around on foot, as footpaths, hedgerows and other features are clearly shown.

 - Hold the map the right way up so that you can read the print.
 North with be at the top of the map.